-Football is back in Tiger Stadium, and there’s nothing like heading to Baton Rouge to watch the LSU Tigers play.
+Football is almost back in Tiger Stadium, and there’s nothing like heading to Baton Rouge to watch the LSU Tigers play.
 In case you don’t fill up at tailgates or concessions, try these places to eat around Tiger Stadium before or after watching the Fighting Tigers dominate the field.

 The Stadium Extension: Walk-On's Bistreaux & Bar - Burbank